Sustainable Agriculture Institute

 This policy applies to former employees who left our company on a permanent basis.

-This policy doesn’t refer to any employee who’s on medical, parental or other type of long-term leave.
+This policy doesn’t refer to any employee who’s on medical, parental, or other types of long-term leave.

 This policy will not prohibit any former employee from applying to a position.
 But, it’ll outline in which cases it can consider this employee for rehire.